From Moral Issues that Divide Us

 Outcry against Ofili’s painting and the entire exhibit was swift.
 Catholic leaders denounced it, and New York’s mayor Rudolph Giuliani stopped public funding to the Brooklyn Museum, commenting that "You don't have a right to government subsidy for desecrating someone else's religion."
 He also proclaimed “There’s nothing in the First Amendment that supports horrible and disgusting projects!”
 The U.S. House of Representatives passed a resolution that “the Brooklyn Museum of Art should not receive Federal funds unless it closes its exhibit featuring works of a sacrilegious nature.”
 In spite of public opposition, the Brooklyn Museum continued displaying the exhibit for three months, protecting Ofili’s painting from vandalism with armed guards and a sheet of Plexiglas.
 In a subsequent law suit brought by the Museum, public funding was restored.

-The controversy surrounding Ofili’s painting illustrates an ongoing tension between free speech and censorship—a tension between the interest of people to openly express their views and the interest of others to suppress ideas that they find harmful or deeply offensive.
-Free speech, it would seem, is most valuable when it applies to the expression of unpopular ideas.
+The controversy surrounding Ofili’s painting illustrates an ongoing tension between free speech and censorship, that is, a tension between the interest of people to openly express their views and the interest of others to suppress ideas that they find harmful or offensive.
+Free speech is particularly valuable when it applies to the expression of unpopular ideas.
 British writer Oscar Wilde stated that “An idea that is not dangerous is unworthy of being called an idea at all.”
 Yet it also seems that there should be limits to how far free speech extends, and societies are entitled to protect their value systems from attack.
 In this chapter we will look at the conflict between free speech and censorship.

 Censorship is the suppression of free speech, often on the grounds that an act of expression harms or offends the public.
 Expressions are sometimes restricted because they are judged to be obscene, blasphemous, unpatriotic, seditious, or immoral.
 The term “censorship” usually applies to governmental restrictions in free speech in public places, such as a law that restricts displaying a Nazi flag, or a government official who shuts down a public art display.
 However, efforts to restrict free speech can also come from private groups, and these are best termed non-governmental challenges, rather than “censorship” in its governmental sense.
 For example, a publisher might cancel a book contract because the project has generated too much controversy.
 Opponents of a theatrical production might conduct media campaigns and boycotts against the financial backers of the production.
 These types of non-governmental challenges are legally permissible, but others break the law, such as if one political group steals campaign signs or vandalizes billboard advertisements by its rival political group.
 From the standpoint of free speech advocates, both governmental censorship and non-governmental challenges are unjustly intrusive and should not be practiced in a free society.

-The line between governmental censorship and non-governmental challenges is sometimes blurry, particularly when a private organization acts with some kind of implied governmental authority.
-This is the case with self-regulated censorship: a private organization sets rules that regulate free expression within a particular industry, in exchange for which the government agrees to not get involved.
+The line between governmental censorship and non-governmental challenges is sometimes blurry, particularly when a private organization acts with implied governmental authority.
+This is the case with self-regulated censorship: a private organization sets rules that regulate free expression within an industry, in exchange for which the government agrees to not get involved.
 With any kind of self-regulation there is always a governmental threat lurking in the background.
 If industries cannot successfully regulate themselves, then the government will step in and address the problem with laws, monitoring, and penalties.
-In the words of one Senator during a hearing, “unless the industry ‘cleans up their act’ . . . there is likely to be legislation” (Commerce Committee, Record Labeling, 1985).
-The best known example of this is the movie rating system that’s uniformly adopted in the film industry, as we will see in more detail below.
+In the words of one Senator during a hearing on offensive music lyrics, “unless the industry ‘cleans up their act’ . . . there is likely to be legislation” (Commerce Committee, Record Labeling, 1985).
+The best-known example of this is the movie rating system that is uniformly adopted in the film industry, as we will see in more detail below.

 Special Cases of Censorship